Additional Child Care Subsidy

 - 'Transition to Work': Parents transitioning to work from income support.

-- provide sustainability support for child care services experiencing viability issues
+- sustainability support for child care services experiencing viability issues

-The Inclusion Support Programme assists mainstream services to improve their capacity and capability to provide inclusive practices and address barriers to participation for children with additional needs, particularly children with disability.
+The Inclusion Support Program assists mainstream services to improve their capacity and capability to provide inclusive practices and address barriers to participation for children with additional needs, particularly children with disability.

 Subsidised Care for Low Income Families

-From July 2018, low income families on $65,710 or less a year who do not meet the Activity Test will be able to access 24 hours of subsided care per fortnight without having to meet the Activity Test, as part of the Child Care Safety Net.
+Families who earn $69,390 or less a year are able to access 24 hours of subsided care per child per fortnight without having to meet the activity test..

-A range of information resources are available to assist families and providers understand the details of the new system.
+A range of information resources are available to assist families and providers understand the details of the Child Care Package.